Calculating the contract value

 After you have estimated the contract value it is time to decide which procurement process you should use.
 The options you have to choose from are direct award of contract, simplified procurement and open procurement.

-- If the cost of your intended purchase is less than SEK 534 890, you shall make a direct award of contract
+- If the cost of your intended purchase is maximum SEK 586 907, you shall make a direct award of contract

 Purchasing and Procurement